manohart4462-collab/Nutrition-Assistant/architecture/Key_Features/README.md

+# Key Features

-# User Registration and Profile Management:
+## User Registration and Profile Management

-Users can register an account by providing their username, email, age, weight, height, gender, and activity level.
+Users can create an account by entering details such as name, email, age, weight, height, gender, and activity level.
+They can also update their profile information whenever needed.

-Users can manage their profile information, such as updating their personal details.

-# Food Consumption Tracking:
+## Food Consumption Tracking

-Users can track the food they consume by associating food items with their account.

-The application can provide a database of food items with their nutritional information (calories, carbohydrates, proteins, fats).

-Users can search and select food items they consume and record the quantity or serving size.
+Users can add the food items they consume during the day and keep track of their meals.
+The application stores nutritional details such as calories, carbohydrates, proteins, and fats for each food item.

-# Diet Plan Creation and Monitoring:
+## Diet Plan Creation

-Users can create personalized diet plans based on their goals, preferences, and nutritional requirements.

-Diet plans can be associated with a specific user and have a start and end date.
+Users can create diet plans based on their fitness goals and food preferences.
+Each diet plan is linked to a user and contains a start date and an end date.

+## Diet Monitoring

-The application can recommend or suggest diet plans based on user information and goals.
+The application allows users to follow their diet plans and check whether they are meeting their daily nutritional goals.

-Users can monitor their adherence to the diet plan and track their progress.

-# Nutritional Information and Analysis:
+## Nutritional Information

-The application can provide comprehensive nutritional information for food items, meals, and diet plans.
+Users can view nutritional information for food items, meals, and diet plans.
+This helps them understand their calorie intake and nutrient consumption.

-Users can view the total calories, carbohydrates, proteins, and fats for their meals and diet plans.

-Nutritional analysis can help users make informed decisions about their food choices and monitor their intake.

-# Recommendations and Guidance:
+## Recommendations and Suggestions

-Based on user profiles, goals, and dietary preferences, the application can provide personalized recommendations for food items, meals, and diet plans.
+Based on user details such as age, weight, height, and activity level, the application can suggest suitable food items and diet plans.

-Users can receive guidance and tips on achieving a balanced diet, managing portion sizes, and making healthier choices.

-# Reporting and Progress Tracking:

-Users can generate reports and visualizations to track their nutritional intake, progress towards goals, and adherence to diet plans.

-The application can provide insights and feedback to help users make adjustments and stay on track.

-These are just some of the key features that can be implemented in a nutrition assistant application based on the provided ER diagram.
-Depending on the specific requirements and target audience of the application, additional features and functionalities can be incorporated to enhance the user experience and provide valuable assistance in managing nutrition and diet.
+## Progress Tracking

+Users can monitor their progress by viewing reports of their food intake and nutritional information over a period of time.

+## Reports and Analysis

+The system provides basic reports that help users understand their eating habits and make changes to improve their diet.

+## Secure Data Storage

+User information, meals, and diet plans are stored securely in the database for future use.